Kukulkan14/ECE287FINAL/BulletedReport.md

   - 4 Yes, kill some trees!
 - An option screen.
 The user is presented with four options.
 If buttons 1 or 3 are pressed, "NO_PRINT" will be displayed.
 If buttons 2 or 4 are pressed, "PRINT" will be displayed.
 ### ONE_DAY
+- You ignore the exam for a day.
+There is now 1 day remaining.
+What do you do?
+  - 1 Do it later
+  - 2 Do it now
 - An option screen.
 The user is presented with two options.
 If button 1 is pressed, "ZERO_DAYS" will be displayed.
 If button 2 is pressed, "NOW" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ### PRESSURE
+- You go to start the exam, but can't remember if you work well under pressure.
+Do you?
+  - 1 Hold my beer
+  - 2 One way to find out
 - An option screen.
 The user is presented with two options.
 If button 1 is pressed, "CRUMBLE" will be displayed.
 If button 2 is pressed, "SURPRISE" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ### PRINT
+- You print out the exam, but are soon reminded of your hunger.
+Do you make food?
+  - 1 Yes, with cheese.
+  - 2 No, skip food
+  - 3 Yes, without cheese
+  - 4 No time!
 - An option screen.
 The user is presented with four options.
 If buttons 1 or 3 are pressed, "FOOD" will be displayed.
 If buttons 2 or 4 are pressed, "NO_FOOD" will be displayed.
 ### PUT_OUT
+- You grab the extinguisher and put out the fire.
+You need a new exam, but can't help but question if it's worth it.
+  - 1 Get new exam
+  - 2 Not worth it
 - An option screen.
 The user is presented with two options.
 If button 1 is pressed, "ALT_NOW" will be displayed.
 If button 2 is pressed, "GIVE_UP" will be displayed.
 If buttons 3 or 4 are pressed, there will be no change to the display.
 ### SINK
+- You throw the exam in the sink thinking it will land in water.
+You are wrong.
+It lands in a pot of hot oil instead.
+Your kitchen goes up in flames and the fire quickly spreads.
 - A continue screen.
 When any button is pressed, "FIRE" will be displayed.
 ### START
 - Welcome!
 When you see ^ press any button to continue.